Boat-Billed Heron Skull Replica

 Boat-billed herons breed during the rainy season and have been recorded as producing two clutches during this time, laying their first clutch in February during the end of the dry season.
 Their clutch sizes range from two to four eggs, with more eggs being laid during the first nesting period than the second.

 They usually nest in colonies but have been observed nesting solitarily.
-Human disturbance can lead to a decrease in reproductive success, as herons tend to avoid human contact and will abandon nests if necessary.
+Human disturbance can decrease reproductive success, as herons tend to avoid human contact and will abandon nests if necessary.

 Boat-billed herons feed on small mammals, amphibians, annelids, molluscs, insects, crabs, shrimp such as Penaeus and Macrobrachium.
 Other fish preyed upon include mullet, snook, and catfish.
 They tend to forage in vegetative streams, shallow water, and lagoons.